Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

   delivery is available at a flat rate of 15$.
 - _Free local delivery_: If a buyer spends 60$ before tax or orders 24 or more
   cans, then local delivery is free.
-- _Canada Post_: Orders can be delivered anyway in Ontario using Canada Post.
+- _Canada Post_: Orders can be delivered anywhere in Ontario using Canada Post.
 The rate is 6$ per 12 cans.

 The website for the brewery is available worldwide, without geofencing.
 All